 Last admission one hour before closing time.

-For children and students admission is free, ticket costs 5 zł, reduced 2 zł (retired people and students), family 10 zł (parents + at least one child); groups (10 visitors) - 2 zł per person.
+Free admission for school groups and their guardians.
+Ticket costs 5 zł, reduced 2 zł (retired people and students), family 10 zł (parents + at least one child); groups (10 visitors) - 2 zł per person.
 It is possible to arrange a private photo session.

 One ticket entitles you to visit two facilities at 242 Gdańska Street (Historic Water Pump Hall) and at 1 Filarecka Street (Water Tower).Ticket is valid 24h.